aledelmo/3DSlicer_Plugins/DWI/README.md

 Please note that the elastic deformation is a computationally intensive operation and could take a long time (up to some hours).

 #### GUI
-The registration is performed between a DWI (moving image) and a volumetric strutural image (fixed image).
+The registration is performed between a DWI (moving image) and a volumetric structural image (fixed image).
 The wholy body masks can be used to constrain the computation to the portion of the images carrying anatomical information.
 If only one mask is specified it will be ignored.
 We generally suggest using the masks only for the elastic deformation.

-Three registration options are present, that should be set analyzing how much the two images are disaligned.
+Three registration options are present, that should be set analyzing how much the two images are misaligned.
-The elastic deformation can be additionaly fine tuned choosing a preset that controls the termination conditions.
+The elastic deformation can be additionaly fine-tuned choosing a preset that controls the termination conditions.
 A more strong deformation will force a more strict similarity control but could cause overfitting.
 ___
 ### Measures